helidon-io/helidon/docs/modules/webserver/webserver.md

 concrete sidecar and runtime candidates but precedes wildcard-derived runtime candidates.
 If no acceptable sidecar or runtime encoder exists and the client rejects `identity`, Helidon responds with `406 Not Acceptable`.
-Dynamically encoded static responses ignore byte ranges, omit `Content-Length`, and use weak entity tags.
+Dynamically encoded static responses ignore byte ranges and use weak entity tags.
 When pre-compressed lookup is disabled, range requests are served from the identity representation when identity is acceptable, even if listener content encoding is configured and the request includes `Accept-Encoding`.
-If identity is rejected, Helidon responds with `406 Not Acceptable` and `Vary: Accept-Encoding`.
+If identity is rejected but an acceptable listener content encoder is configured, Helidon ignores the range and sends the complete dynamically encoded representation.
+If no acceptable representation exists, Helidon responds with `406 Not Acceptable` and `Vary: Accept-Encoding`.
 Malformed `Accept-Encoding` values, such as invalid coding tokens, unsupported parameters, or invalid `q` values, are rejected with `400 Bad Request`.

 ```yaml [application.yaml]
 server: